skilbjo/articles/talks/bare_metal_to_aws_lambda.md

 ### Conclusion / Questions?

 ```
-@C02NN3NBG3QT:~ $ cowsay Thanks🍺 for learning about Clojure and AWS Lambda with me! 🎉🎉🎉🎉🎉🎉🎉🎉🎉
  _______________________________________
 / Thanks🍺 for learning about Clojure \
 | and AWS Lambda with me!               |